 Besides finishing your EMT training course, you must additionally become CPR-BLS certified ahead of sitting for your certification exam.
 The American Heart Association oversees the standards for all Basic Life Support (BLS) and CPR training.
 One of the largest, and most-popular providers of certification training is the American Red Cross.

 Step 4: Sit for the National Registry’s EMT Cognitive and Psychomotor assessments

 There are two distinct parts to the EMT certification examination: The Cognitive Exam (based on general knowledge) and the Psychomotor Exam (testing your skills demonstration).
 Whereas the Psychomotor Exam requires test takers to exhibit their abilities in-person, the multiple-choice Cognitive Exam is given in an online layout.
 We discuss the two test portions in depth below.

 Click here for more details about the EMT exams.

 Step 5: Become registered on the National EMT Registry

 Inside of 30 days of graduating from your EMT training, you’ll have to have your name put on the National Emergency Medical Technician Registry.
 A fee of $80 has to be paid in order to get your name posted to the registry.
 Getting your name included on this registry is the final step needed to become eligible for hire as an Emergency Medical Technician.

 How much do EMTs earn in Georgia?

-Across the country, Emergency Medical Technicians earned a median salary of $33,380 in 2017 based on the Bureau of Labor Statistics.
-The median salary, in addition to additional regional statistics for Georgia, is detailed in the following table.
+The median salary for EMTs in Georgia, in addition to additional regional statistics for Georgia, is detailed in the following table.

 |Rome, GA MSA||Hourly||$12.85||$19.38||$26.69|